Thomas Johansson: Personal life

 His idol while growing up was Mats Wilander, who was the captain of Swedish Davis Cup team.
 He is also a keen player of golf and floorball, and a fan of ice hockey.
 He scored two goals and assisted on another in 6–5 win by ATP Stars over National Hockey League Players in an annual street hockey challenge in Montreal in 2001.
-He married Gisella Kaltencher on 3 December 2005.
+He married Gisella Kaltenecker on 3 December 2005.

 Equipment

-He is sponsored by Dunlop Sport for racquets and apparel, and adidas for shoes.
+He is sponsored by Dunlop Sport for racquets and apparel, and Adidas for shoes.
 He uses a heavily modified Dunlop Pro Revelation racquet 'paintjobbed' to look like the current Dunlop 4D Aerogel 500 racquet.